luiswirth/bsc-thesis/src/matter/exterior.typ

 to the inner product on the exterior fiber $wedge.big^k T^*_p M$, shall be computed.

-In general given an inner product on the vector space $V$, we can derive an inner product on the exterior power $wedgespace^k (V)$ @frankel:diffgeo, @douglas:feec-book.
+In general given an inner product on the vector space $V$, we can derive an inner product on the exterior power $wedgespace^k (V)$.
 The rule is the following:
+// TODO: FIND SOURCE
 $
   inner(e_I, e_J) = det [inner(dif x_I_i, dif x_J_j)]_(i,j)^k
 $